Banasavadi24/GAMELOOT-SYSTEM/README.md

 This system includes:

-* Web interface for user interaction
+*User interaction with web interface
-* JSON-based flat-file backend data storage
+*Flat-file backend data storage in JSON
-* JavaScript-based frontend API interaction
+*Frontend API interaction with JavaScript
-* Python Flask-based REST API backend
+*REST API backend built with Python Flask
-* Full unit testing and one integration test
+*Unit testing of the entire unit and one integration test